 Tree Nuts (inc. Almonds, Hazelnuts, Walnuts, Brazil Nuts, Cashews, Pecans, Pistachios and Macadamias)

 14 Allergens Guide for Staff A3 Poster We actually stock a handy poster that lists all fourteen of the recognised allergens along with a small description.
+It's perfect for pinning up back of house.

 Developing an Allergen Strategy